All Products

 make install

-2. Start ngx_http_stub_status_module to query the NGINX status.
+2. Enable the ngx_http_stub_status_module module to query the Nginx status.

 location /nginx_status {